 There have been so many reports of bee poisonings by pesticides all over the world, that I can hardly keep up.
-I covered just a small handful of examples relating specifically to neonicotinoids on this page.

 To summarise some of the main points: